 Address: P.za San Marco, 52, 30124 Venezia VE, Italy

-Museo Correr is one of the most popular museums in Venice, and for good reason.
+Museo Correr is one of the most famous museums in Venice and for appropriate grounds.
 Located on the gorgeous Piazza San Marco right in the heart of downtown, this museum offers a fantastic glimpse into the history and culture of Venice.
-Museo Correr is one of the 11 civic museums run by the Fondazione Musei Civici di Venezia, and probably the most impressive of the lot.

-The Museo Correr was established by Napoleon’s sister Carolina in 1830 to provide educational opportunities for young Venetians.
-Today, it contains a wide variety of art and artifacts, including paintings by Bellini and Tiepolo, sculptures by Canova and Tiziano Aspetti, as well as various archaeological finds from the area.
+Today, it contains various art and artifacts, including paintings by Bellini and Tiepolo, sculptures by Canova and Tiziano Aspetti, and various archaeological finds from the area.

 17. Giardini Papadopoli